- What we stand for

 What is the Wage Ladder?

-The FWF Wage Ladder is an easy-to-use online tool that allows the wages paid at any factory to be compared against a range of wage benchmarks.
+The Fair Wear Foundation Wage Ladder is an easy-to-use online tool that allows the wages paid at any factory to be compared against a range of wage benchmarks.
 The Wage Ladder generates a clear, easily understandable graphic that shows where a factory’s wages fall short in comparison to these benchmarks.

 Brands, suppliers and workers’ representatives can see how current wages compare to living wage estimates – and can begin negotiations on how to make improvements, moving wages ‘up the ladder’ in regular steps.
-By combining information from FWF’s international stakeholder network with data visualization techniques, the Wage Ladder replaces stacks of spreadsheets and reports with easy-to-understand graphics, making negotiations much more productive.
+By combining information from Fair Wear’s international stakeholder network with data visualisation techniques, the Wage Ladder replaces stacks of spreadsheets and reports with easy-to-understand graphics, making negotiations much more productive.

 What’s different about the version 2.0?

-FWF and its members can now compare wages between male and female employees and between different departments, both on a country and region level.
-A unique new function in the tool enables FWF to analyse trends and better measure progress in garment factories – to see, for example, whether wages have increased between factory audits.
+Fair Wear and its members can now compare wages between male and female employees and between different departments, both on a country and region level.
+A unique new function in the tool enables Fair Wear to analyse trends and better measure progress in garment factories – to see, for example, whether wages have increased between factory audits.

 Who determines the benchmarks?